 Let us imagine you had a terrific concept, it was executed flawlessly, and now you want to have a press conference to tell the world about it.
 Remember that the most well-known portals and newspaper editors receive hundreds of emails daily.
 Naturally, each one describes a one-of-a-kind product that will transform the industry.

 Your press release, as well as the pitch it contains, must be well-developed if you want a journalist to take your news seriously.
 Double-check that your contact list includes every relevant media figure in your niche.
 Create several alternative copies of your press release to send to various media.
-You could also want to put together a media kit with pertinent press materials at this point.
+You might also want to put together a media kit with pertinent press materials at this point.
 This will make it easy for journalists to cover your story.
 A branded media kit will also help you to keep control of the story when seeking product publicity.

 Increase your visibility